dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ## Description

 The changes proposed by this DIP affect
-* when warrant attributes are satisfied by functions annotated with them,
+* when warrant attributes are satisfied by functions annotated with them; and
 * how warrant attributes are inferred for function templates.

 The first bullet point can be split into:
-* when warrant attributes are satisfied by functionals themselves, and
+* when warrant attributes are satisfied by functionals themselves; and
 * when warrant attributes are satisfied when calling a functional.

 These changes require unexpected secondary changes to method overriding consistent with expectations.